afathe7090/WriteX/README.md

 # WriteX

         Writex is a program to add notes . it is simple app , you can Edit and remove notes .
-It is easy for you to write a hidden note. it is a online and ofline app for saving Notes youc can switch between dark and light mode
+It is easy for you to write a hidden note. it is a online and ofline app for saving Notes you can switch between dark and light mode

 # What did i use ?